thex3family/thex3family-website/public/content/unlock-your-potential/principles/fear-setting/index.md

 ## How to See The Bigger Picture

-Here are some practical ways to incorporate this principle into daily life inspired by Tim Ferriss’s **Fear-Setting** framework:
+Here are some practical ways to apply this principle inspired by Tim Ferriss’s **Fear-Setting** framework:

 ### 1. **State Your "What If"**